 Call for Abstract

-7th International Congress on Trauma, Critical Care and Emergency Medicine, will be organized around the theme “Accelerating Health Care to Accuracy and Accessibility”
+7th International Congress on Trauma, Critical Care and Emergency Medicine, will be organized around the theme “Anticipated crisis & effect of covid-19 on mental health”

 Trauma 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Trauma 2020

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 Trauma is defined as a physical injury or a wound to living tissue caused by an extrinsic agent.
 Trauma is the sixth leading cause of death worldwide, accounting for 10% of all mortalities.
 It should be noted that alcohol and drug abuse increase the rate of traumatic injuries by precipitating interpersonal violence, child and sexual abuse, and motor vehicle accidents.

 - Track 1-4Serious Accident, Illness, or Medical Procedure